Whenever people talk about beach holidays in Thailand, it’s hard not to mention Koh Samui.

 No trip to Koh Samui is complete without a visit to the famous Ang Thong Marine National Park.
 The park encompasses over 80% of the archipelago, and only a handful of licensed tour operators are permitted access to the park.
 What makes this park so special is its rich, diverse landscape and scenery; from jagged limestone cliffs, dense forests, and 42 beautiful islands to explore.

-However, the best time to discover the islands is between March to October when the waters are calmer, and there are less chances of rain.
+However, the best time to discover the islands is between March to October when the waters are calmer, and there are fewer chances of rain.

 3. Fisherman’s Village in Bophut